chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_role_add.rst

 ..
 This is an included how-to.

+.. note:: You need create permissions on the global roles level to create new roles.

 The role create page allows you to create a role.
 You can add recipes and roles to the run list.
 There is also a JSON editor for editing, adding and removing JSON attributes associated with the role.